awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

-# How Security Patches Are Selected<a name="patch-manager-how-it-works-selection"></a>
+# How security patches are selected<a name="patch-manager-how-it-works-selection"></a>

 The primary focus of Patch Manager is on installing operating systems security\-related updates on instances\.
 By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security\.

 **Note**
 On all Linux\-based systems supported by Patch Manager, you can choose a different source repository configured for the instance, typically to install nonsecurity updates\.
-For information, see [How to Specify an Alternative Patch Source Repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.
+For information, see [How to specify an alternative patch source repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.

 Choose from the following tabs to learn how Patch Manager selects security patches for your operating system\.